swaptacular/swpt-k8s-config/README.md

 The last command displays the public IP address of the load balancer for the newly installed Git server (`172.18.0.4` in this example).
-Later you will be able to access Alertmanager and Prometheus UIs at this IP address (`https://172.18.0.4/alertmanager/` and `https://172.18.0.4/prometheus/` respectively).
+Later, you will be able to access the Alertmanager and Prometheus UIs at this IP address (`https://172.18.0.4/alertmanager/` and `https://172.18.0.4/prometheus/` respectively).

-You should save this IP address because you will need it later:
+You should **save this IP address**, because you will need it soon:

 ``` console
 $ export CLUSTER_EXTERNAL_IP=172.18.0.4  # the public IP of the Git server's load balancer